ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 3. Click Submit button

 **Expected Result:**
-- Email field gets highlighted with a red outline
+- Mobile field gets highlighted with a red outline
 - Form should not submit

 **Actual Result:**